djbetterly/cooling-bean-stirrer-aillio-compatible/README.md

 Steps:

-1. Mark 80 mm with calipers or a precise ruler.
+1. Mark 80 mm with calipers or a precise ruler
-2. Cut using a hacksaw, bandsaw, or cutoff wheel.
+2. Cut using a hacksaw, bandsaw, or cutoff wheel
-3. Deburr both ends with a file or sandpaper.
+3. Deburr both ends with a file or sandpaper
-4. Verify a smooth sliding fit into the printed hubs.
+4. Verify a smooth sliding fit into the printed hubs
-5. Target tolerance: 80 ± 0.25 mm.
+5. Target tolerance: **80 ± 0.25 mm**

 ---